moj-analytical-services/rpackage_training/README.md

 An applied example of this can be seen at: https://github.com/DCMSstats/eesectors/blob/master/R/figure3.1.R

-Exercise 13: Follow the above process to generate useful feedback when running the function plot_crimes.R.
+**Exercise 14:** Follow the above process to generate useful feedback when running the function plot_crimes.R.
+Run the function to check what kind of messages this function generates when it runs.
 Lastly, push to github.

 # 15. Testing your code

-Any changes to code should be accompanied by testing to check that the revised function works as it should and the output is as expected.
-Such testing is best automated as to do manually is laborious, boring and time consuming.
+Any time you make a change to code in your package, this should be accompanied by testing to check that the revised function works as it should and the output is as expected.
+Such testing is best automated as manual testing is laborious, boring and time-consuming.
 Moreover, automated testing provides package users with more assurance and assists anyone who makes changes to the code to identify any shortcomings and rectify these.

-As with manual checking, it is important to decide what needs to be tested and automate only these tests.
-It may often be desirable to create mock data to test the code using, which have the key features of the actual data but are much smaller in size.
+As with manual checking, it is first important to decide what aspects of your code need to be tested, and to automate only these tests.
+Often, it is sensible to create mock data to use to test your code.
+This data should have have the key features of the actual data (same columns, names, etc) but be much smaller in size to allow for easy loading and processing.
+The mock data can also be stored in the package as it does not contain any sensitive information.

 There are two types of test:
-- unit tests; generally there should be one for each function.
+- unit tests; generally there should be at least one for each function.
 - functional tests; these test everything in the whole pipeline (or package).

-These can be run when desired but also be set up to run automatically (continuous integration) before a github pool request is granted.
+These can be run when desired but also be set up to run automatically (continuous integration) before a github pull request is granted.

+**Exercise 15**: Create a mock dataset to replace crimedata.csv.
+This dataset should retain the structure of the crimedata.csv (same number of columns, column names, data types) but should be much smaller (e.g. only two or three rows).

 # 16. Unit testing